Coen-Potgieter/MLP/README.md

 - change result param from calc loss function to predictions rather
 - functions to calcluate errors and average loss implemented
     - Right now they only do MSE
+    - They take in a matrix of ground truths and predictions (rows $\equiv$ output neurons, cols $\equiv$ examples)
+    - This means our output is a 1D of size equal to the number of ourput neurons
+    - Similar for avg loss for neuron differentials
 - Need to learn how to import csv files
 - ffs learn file handling